kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 HTTP Interfaces
 ---------------

-The following describe the HTTP interface(s) that need to be implemented for each Automation Center node integration.
+The following describes the HTTP interface(s) that need to be implemented for each Automation Center node integration.
 Sample PHP code is included for each interface.

 .. toctree::